 - Monitor progress daily

 Please help us communicate with your child that each online lesson and activity is timestamped.
 This counts for attendance and allows our teachers to see real-time analytics for each student.

 How is the virtual learning program different from the learning from home plan?

-Learning from home (implemented in March- May) involved students' current teachers providing support using various resources and platforms.
+Learning from home (implemented in March- May of 2020 and part of January 2021) involved students' current teachers providing support using various resources and platforms.
 The virtual learning program will utilize the Pearson Connexus curriculum and a support teacher will be assigned.

 If traditional schools close, what will happen to the virtual learning program?